amazingrando/gumshoe/srd/7-TheGUMSHOE Rules System.md

 *\[Used in TimeWatch, travel tests are used instead of fuel to limit the frequency of time travel.\]*

 Every instance of time travel requires a Travel test, a simple Difficulty 4 / Loss 2 Paradox test.
 Effectively, roll a d6; roll 1–3, and lose 2 points of Chronal Stability.
 Paying a Stitch per trip bypasses the need for a Travel test.

+### Whew

+One type of partial refresh is the **whew.** It emulates the moment of relief in a narrative when the trepidation surrounding a daunting circumstance turns out to be nothing. *Whew\!*

+A whew provides a 2-point refresh.

+The whew most often applies to Composure.
+Award one when players clearly dread an upcoming story turn which instead proves completely innocuous:

+  - A tantalizing cooking aroma wafts from the apartment where the investigators expect to find the rest of a murder victim, horribly charred.
+Nope—he just had a pork shoulder slow cooking in the oven. *Whew\!*

+  - A thumping emanates from the attic above.
+The group steels itself to confront the scythe-wielding cannibal they’ve been hunting.
+But no, it’s just the cat. *Whew\!*

+To maintain the emotional power of the whew, use it sparingly and only when it fits.
+Often the players will set up a whew for you, by showing genuine terror of an upcoming moment you never intended to play as anything other than innocuous.

+Look particularly for situations where the group sends in only some of its members to confront the imagined awfulness.
+That way the brave get the reward and the cautious lose out.

+Whews that refresh other General abilities don’t come easily to mind but if one that makes sense presents itself during play, rule it in.

 ## Contests